|priscilla ross-fox (#46605584)|

-Original bios are also copyrighted to the author and republishing them on other websites, without the author's permission, constitutes infringement.
+Original bios are also copyrighted to the author and republishing them on other websites, without the author's consent, constitutes infringement.

 Facts are not copyrighted such as census information as they are in the public domain.

-I want to give credit to the person for any additional information given to me for a memorial if you tell me who you are!
+I want to give credit to any person for additional information given to me for a memorial if you tell me who you are!

 I have lived in or around Lake Co., IL almost all my life.